 Planning considerations for tax, liquidity, charitable, and estate planning strategies

-Alfred Lord Tennyson famously wrote, “In the spring, a young man’s fancy turns to love.”
-In my world, a less poetic but apt saying may be, “In the fall, a family’s thoughts turn to taxes and planning.”
-As you prepare for year-end tax and estate planning strategies, you may be wondering what steps to take now.
+As you prepare for year-end tax and estate planning, you may be wondering what steps to take today.
 While answers differ from family to family, here are a few steps to consider.

-Host a meeting that includes all of your top advisors
+Host a meeting that includes all of your advisors

-The fourth quarter is a good time to bring your attorney, accountant, and financial advisors together to align with your situation and objectives.
-The list below includes a checklist of things to consider discussing with your legal, tax, and financial advisors for this tax year and next.
-The sections that follow provide more context from my colleagues and me for your planning discussions.
+The fourth quarter can be a good time to bring your attorney, accountant, and financial advisors together to help align your situation and objectives.
+Below is a checklist of issues to consider discussing with your legal, tax, and financial advisors for this tax year and next.
+The sections that follow provide more context for your planning discussions.

-- Is tax-loss harvesting a potential need to offset gains realized during the year?
+- Is tax-loss harvesting recommended to offset gains realized during the year?

-- Have you met your annual exclusion for gifting?
+- Have you made your annual exclusion gifts?

-- Are you making any “ed/med” gifts for education and medical payments (including contributions to 529 plans) that may meet requirements for tax exclusion?
+- Are you making any “ed/med” gifts for education and medical payments (including contributions to 529 plans) that may meet the requirements for gift tax exclusion?

 - Have you earmarked charitable gifting for the year?